nolanacary-elf/open-and-decentralized-citizenship/README.md

 Second: Autonomous technologies will make the Working Class obsolete.

-Third: Humans will begin colonizing space in earnest.

-Therefore, tying a person's citizenship to their geographic origin of birth is nonsense.
-The emerging realities compells us to expand the concept of citizenship to the entire Earth Solar System or Earth System for short.
-This is a key idea, to establish every person as a citizen of the Earth System with the freedom to live, work, and pursue all other freedoms independent of where they were born.
-This will help solve the problems created by the first and third emerging realities.

-The problem of autonomous technologies replacing the Working Class can be solved by converting the Working Class into a New Investing Class which will require deep new ideas combined with old ideas.
-To facilitate this, I introduce the Fundamental Rights of Open and Decentralized Citizenship:
+The Fundamental Rights of Open and Decentralized citizens are:

-1) The right to choose open and decentralized citizenship.
+1) The right to choose citizenship.
-2) The right to migrate throughout the Earth System.
+2) The right to migrate and live anywhere in the Earth System.
 3) The right to Universal Property Rights.
 4) The right to Universal Basic Healthcare.
 5) The right to a Universal Basic Income.
+6) The right to vote by direct democracy.

 Universal property rights recognize two forms of property:
 1) Private